 When are housing applications due?

-All students must apply and be admitted to Kennesaw State University before they can register for housing.
+All students must apply and be admitted to Kennesaw State University before they can register for on-campus housing.